softprops/lapse/README.md

 Much like [guava](http://docs.guava-libraries.googlecode.com/git/javadoc/com/google/common/base/Stopwatch.html) and [twitter.util](https://github.com/twitter/util/blob/master/util-core/src/main/scala/com/twitter/util/Stopwatch.scala) Stopwatches, but without the everything else that comes along with both.

-A `Stopwatch` defines interfaces for tracking the elapsed passage of time in terms of [FiniteDurations](http://www.scala-lang.org/api/current/index.html#scala.concurrent.duration.FiniteDuration), a type representing amounts of times and their units.
+A `Stopwatch` defines interfaces for tracking the elapsed passage of time in terms of [FiniteDurations](http://www.scala-lang.org/api/current/index.html#scala.concurrent.duration.FiniteDuration), a type representing a quanity of time and its unit of measurement.

 A `Stopwatch` requires an implicit `lapse.Clock` to obtain the current time.
 A `lapse.Clock` defines one method, `read` which should return the current time in nanoseconds according to it's implementation.
 The default `Clock` reads time as `System.nanoTime()`.